-During the training phase, PhraseRefer does not directly predict phrase-object alignment (POA) map, as depicted in Eqn.~\eqref{3DPAG}.
-Intuitively, we find that the attention maps in the last cross-attention layer are POA maps naturally, which can be directly optimized.
-As shown in Fig.~\ref{fig:fig4}~(b), we extract the multi-head attention maps from the last cross-attention layer and average them along the head dimension.
+During the training phase, the phrase-object alignment (POA) map is not predicted directly as depicted in Eqn.~\eqref{3DPAG}.
+Intuitively, we find that the attention map in the last cross-attention layer is a nature POA map, which can be directly optimized.
+As shown in Figure~\ref{fig:fig4}~(b), we extract the multi-head attention maps from the last cross-attention layer and average them along the head dimension.
 It shares the same property as the POA map described in Eqn.~\eqref{3DPAG}.
-The ground truth (GT) map in Fig.~\ref{fig:fig4}~(b) can be generated by phrase annotations.
+The ground truth (GT) map in Figure~\ref{fig:fig4}~(b) can be generated by phrase annotations.
 Assume there are $M$ object proposals and $L$ language tokens, the GT map $\hat{C}$ should have the shape of $M\times (L+1)$, where the additional dimension in the column represents [NoObj] correspondence.

 For each object proposal (\ie, the row of the map), if it is mentioned by any token, the column of the corresponding token should be 1 (0 for other columns).
 If there is no correspondence, the column of [NoObj] is set to 1.
-For example, for the last two tokens, ``the monitor'' in Fig.~\ref{fig:fig4}, which correspond to the third object, the last two columns in the third row should be set to 1.
+For example, for the last two tokens, ``the monitor'' in Figure~\ref{fig:fig4}, which correspond to the third object, the last two columns in the third row should be set to 1.
 After that, we optimize the POA map using a multi-class cross entropy (CE) loss.

-During the inference, the POA map can promote the explainability of 3DVG task.
-For instance, if we want to know which object correspond to ``the monitor'' in Fig.~\ref{fig:fig4}, the score for each object can be gained by averaging the last two columns and the object that has the highest score is the desired output.
+During the inference, the POA map conducts a fine-grained 3DVG.
+If one wants to know which object corresponds to ``the monitor'' in Figure~\ref{fig:fig4}, the score for each object can be gained by averaging the last two columns and the object that has the highest score is the desired output.

-We notice that a very recent work~\cite{li2021grounded} in 2D vision and language also optimizes word-region alignment scores.
-However, our POA map is different from theirs in three aspects: \textbf{1)} They focus on 2D vision-language pre-training, while our POA map is optimized during the VG training process. \textbf{2)} They utilize a contrastive manner on the output features of vision and language.
-In contrast, we directly optimize the attention maps without extra outputs. \textbf{3)} In addition to enhancing the performance, POA map makes the 3DVG more explainable.